precice/precice.github.io/pages/community/community-contribute-to-precice.md

 ### Guidelines and hints

 - Contribute only the files necessary for running the tutorial (no results or user-specific files).
 You can check this by looking at the "Files changed" tab on GitHub.
-- In the [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) description, include everything we may need to review and run your tutorial:
+- Start a draft [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) early on, so that people know that someone is working on this.
+In the description, gradually include everything we may need to review and run your tutorial:
   - Why is this case a good fit for our tutorials?
 What is different from other tutorials?
   - How did you create the setup?
 Do we need any additional tools?
   - Which versions of preCICE, adapters, and solvers have you tried?